douglaswlee/douglaswlee.github.io/_posts/2018-9-13-Flight Delay.md

 img: FlightDelay/delayboard.jpg
 ---

-In the not-so-distant past I spent a fair amount of time thinking about (though not from a data science perspective) congestion in the National Airspace System (NAS), which meant congestion at airports which at least has something to do with flight delays.
-Back when I was deep in this stuff, the primary causes of flight delays were said to be "Weather" and "Volume" (too much demand, or too many scheduled departures and arrivals).
+In the not-so-distant past I spent a fair amount of time thinking about congestion in the National Airspace System (NAS) -- although not from a data science perspective -- which meant congestion at airports and which at least has something to do with flight delays.
+Back when I was deep in this stuff, the primary causes of flight delays were said to be "Weather" and "Volume," or too much demand, meaning too many scheduled departures and arrivals ([source](https://www.faa.gov/nextgen/programs/weather/faq/)):

 <p align="center">
   <img src="../assets/img/FlightDelay/delay.jpg">